NextCenturyCorporation/AIDA-Interchange-Format/src/main/resources/com/ncc/aif/ontologies/README.md

 # AIDA Ontologies

 The following is a listing of the ontologies found at AIDA-Interchange-Format/src/main/resources/com/ncc/aif/ontologies.
-Each ontology will contain a short description of what they are built from, what they are used for, and any other points of relevant information that might be of some use to individuals using these files.
+Each section in this README contains a short description of what they are built from, what they are used for, and any other points of relevant information that might be of some use to individuals using these files.

 ## Differences Between *Ontology and *OwlOntology Files